 - (g) English Heritage It was considered relevant to consult with English Heritage, especially with regard to policy 8. - (h) Network Rail Infrastructure Limited.
-As there are no railways in the area this was not considered applicable. - (i) The Highways Agency There are no designated 'Trunk Roads' in the area so this is not applicable. - (j) The Marine Management Organisation This Neighbourhood Plan does not impinge on the offshore and fringe of coast interests of the Marine Management Organisation and so was not considered applicable. - Electronic Communications considerations This Neighbourhood Plan does not contain any policy that impinges upon telecoms infrastructure or its future development. - (1) PCT, Electricity, Gas, sewerage undertaker, water undertaker None of these will be affected by any proposal in the Neighbourhood Plan and so none were considered applicable. - (m) Voluntary bodies some or all of whose activities benefit all or any part of the neighbourhood area
+As there are no railways in the area this was not considered applicable. - (i) The Highways Agency There are no designated 'Trunk Roads' in the area so this is not applicable.

+(j) The Marine Management Organisation This Neighbourhood Plan does not impinge on the offshore and fringe of coast interests of the Marine Management Organisation and so was not considered applicable.

+- Electronic Communications considerations This Neighbourhood Plan does not contain any policy that impinges upon telecoms infrastructure or its future development. - (l) PCT, Electricity, Gas, sewerage undertaker, water undertaker None of these will be affected by any proposal in the Neighbourhood Plan and so none were considered applicable. - (m) Voluntary bodies some or all of whose activities benefit all or any part of the neighbourhood area There are none locally that are applicable. - (n) Bodies that represent the interests of different racial, ethnic or national groups in the neighbourhood area There are none locally that are applicable - Bodies that represent the interests of different religious groups in the neighbourhood area There are none locally that are applicable - (p) Bodies that represent the interests of persons carrying on business in the neighbourhood area There are no representative bodies of this type locally, however local businesses were consulted by the same process as parishioners. - (q) Bodies that represent the interests of disabled persons in the neighbourhood area